 - It is used by technicians to repair circuit boards.

-Stereo microscope or Dissecting microscope is used widely in various departments of researches and has a lot of applications.
-It has many more advantages over other microscopes due to which it has brought wonders in microscopy.
+A stereo microscope or Dissecting microscope is used widely in various departments of research and has a lot of applications.
+It has many more advantages over other microscopes and it has brought wonders in microscopy.

 Also Have a Look at: